gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 ### History of Open-Source Contributions

-- Currently I have no projects to display for Open-Source Contributions, although I have performed modifications in college projects.
+- Currently I have no projects to display for Open-Source Contributions, although I have performed modifications in college projects for fellow students.

 #### History of Community Engagement: